-When the pandemic forced schools to close in March, students from marginalized families struggled with online learning because they don’t own smart devices.
+When the pandemic forced schools to close in March, students from marginalized families struggled with online learning because many do not own smart devices.

 They created learning packages and provided educational materials for students to pick up for free.
 Three times a week, Sokunthea travels nine kilometers through muddy roads to deliver the printed packages and basic hygiene supplies.
 Sokunthea also formed a library-like model where students can borrow textbooks, articles, fiction and non-fiction books to read at home.
-Her main focus was to promote well-being and literacy and to keep her kids continue learning during this unprecedented time.
+Her main focus was to promote well-being and literacy and to keep her kids learning during this time.

 This initiative was well-received by her school director, colleagues, and parents.
 It allowed Sokunthea and her team to collaborate with other school teachers to reach 100 children living in under-resourced communities.

 However, the learning packages alone are not sufficient.
-Sokunthea also goes from village to village to hold in-person tutoring.
+Sokunthea goes from village to village to hold in-person tutoring.
 With the help of parents and village chiefs, she is able to support students from grades 7 to 9 with homework, lessons and small-group activities, all of which take place in a parent’s house or under the roof of a pagoda.

-“I was worried about my students who were already behind in the classroom.
-Without a teacher and access to the internet, it is so easy for them to give up their study during this time,” she said.
-“I myself used to be a slow performer in the class, and I know how it felt being left behind with no help.
+“I was worried about students who were already behind in the classroom.
+Without a teacher and access to the internet, it is so easy for them to give up their study during this time.
+I myself used to be a slow learner in class, and I know how it felt being left behind with no help.
 That is the reason that pushes me to keep reaching out to my students and to help them the best way I can.”

-Now, Sokunthea helps other teachers at her school navigate through technical challenges with their online teaching.
+Now, Sokunthea helps other teachers at her school navigate technical challenges with their online teaching.
 She hopes to give proper training on basic ICT skills so that teachers at her school can reach their students more broadly and effectively in the future.